The Complete Guide to Bitcoin Fees

 People who want to get their transaction approved faster attach a higher fee.
 This creates a “fee war” between participants who want to get confirmed as soon as possible.

-Having said that, at times when the network is relatively “quite” it can be fairly cheap to send Bitcoin.
+Having said that, at times when the network is relatively “quiet” it can be fairly cheap to send Bitcoin.

 How Much does Bitcoin Charge Per Transaction?